 "The mucus can start coming away as soon as the cervix begins softening, which means that you might get a mucusy discharge up to some weeks before the first contractions," she explained.

-What does the mucus plug look like and what colour is it?
+What does the mucus plug look like?

 Once again, this varies from woman to woman, with different appearances for different mums.
 It could be a brown discharge, or contain blood, hence its nickname the bloody show.